 - Make sure the ingredients are weighed out exactly.

 - Beat the butter until a smooth, creamy consistency is obtained.

 - Put the eggs and extra egg yolks in a large mixing bowl and keep to one side.

-- Continue to whist the eggs until the mixture is luke warm (about 5 mins).
+- Continue to whisk the eggs until the mixture is lukewarm (about 5 mins).